-12 Conclusion
+10 Conclusion

 We have presented the design of the EROS Trusted Window System, which provides robust traceability of user volition and is capable (with extension) of enforcing mandatory access controls.
-The EWS implementation, including the two current display drivers, is less than 4,500 lines, which is a factor of ten smaller than previous trusted window systems such as Trusted X, and well within the range of what can easily be evaluated for high assurance.
+To our knowledge it does not introduce new covert channels into the overall EROS system architecture, and it is not subject to significant denial of service attacks.
+The EWS implementation is less than 4,500 lines, which is a factor of ten smaller than previous trusted window systems such as Trusted X, and well within the range of what can easily be evaluated for high assurance.

 Based on our experience with both the implementation and the result, the EROS Window System is practical, usable and assurable.
 As is so often the case in asking how to secure subsystems, the key lay in deciding what to remove.
 What is staggering in this instance is that the trusted component of EWS is between 2% and 5% of the lines of code of X11 with no user-apparent reduction in functionality or utility.
-It can readily be extended to new input devices, and extension of this form would not entail a complex re-evaluation effort because input drivers are strongly isolated.
+It can readily be extended to new devices, and extension of this form would not entail a complex re-evaluation effort.
 Most of the work would lie in the associated device helper, which is isolated from the display server by a protection boundary.